PERTH & FREMANTLE (08) 9278 2575

 Driving a vehicle in excess of the applicable speed limit is an offence and depending on the excess of the speed and the time at which the offence occurs, speeding can attract a significant fine and accumulation of demerit points.

-If you accumulate 12 or more demerit points you face the prospect of having your divers licence suspended.
-If you are driving on provisional drivers licence you can accumulate no more than 4 demerit points before your licence will be cancelled.
+If you accumulate 12 or more demerit points you face the prospect of having your driver's licence suspended.
+If you are driving on a provisional driver's licence you can accumulate no more than 4 demerit points before your licence will be cancelled.

-A vast majority of speeding offences are detected by the police through the use of speed detection devices.
+The vast majority of speeding offences are detected by the police through the use of speed detection devices.
 The police may use a mobile detection radar device by pointing it at a vehicle.
-A speed detection device might be fixed by the police at a specific location at particular points of time ready to record and photograph vehicles exceeding the speed limit.
+A speed detection device might be fixed by the police at a specific location at particular points of time, ready to record and photograph vehicles exceeding the speed limit.

 It goes without saying that the more the speed of your vehicle exceeds the speed limit, the more demerit points you will lose.
 The following speeding penalties table provides a general guide for the penalties for particular speeding offences.
 The table is not intended to constitute legal advice.
 Full details of traffic offences and penalties are contained in the WA Road Traffic Code 2000.